RobertArtigas/RYBEQUATES/README.md

 every state executes some code, every state has to be identified, and each identity is defined by an EQUATE value.

 The [RYB Templates](https://github.com/RobertArtigas/RYB/wiki/Equate-Tables) contain a very simple example.
 The techniques have been improved since the original release in those templates.
-This Template Set contain a bit more sophisticated examples including ...
+This Template Set contain a bit more sophisticated examples.

 Look at the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.

-Specially take a look at the [BUSINESS]()
+Specially take a look at the [BUSINESS](https://github.com/RobertArtigas/RYBEQUATES/wiki/The-BUSINESS-Equates) equates.
+That example contains five generated computer languages and three data sources.

 ##